Amaroq Minerals Ltd.: Notice of Iceland Capital Markets Day

-TORONTO, ON / ACCESSWIRE / May 19, 2023 / Amaroq Minerals Ltd. (AIM:AMRQ)(TSXV:AMRQ)(NASDAQ First North:AMRQ), an independent mine development company with a substantial land package of gold and strategic mineral assets covering an area of 7,866.85 km2 in Southern Greenland, is pleased to announce that it will be holding a Capital Markets Day for the Icelandic market on Friday 2 June.
+TORONTO, ON / ACCESSWIRE / May 19, 2023 / Amaroq Minerals Ltd. (AIM, TSXV, NASDAQ First North:AMRQ), an independent mine development company with a substantial land package of gold and strategic mineral assets covering an area of 7,866.85 km2 in Southern Greenland, is pleased to announce that it will be holding a Capital Markets Day for the Icelandic market on Friday 2 June.

 Amaroq's Board and senior management will provide an overview of the Company's strategy and growth plans, in addition to an update on plans for the Company's Main Market listing in Iceland.